aging woman

 Hyperbaric Oxygen and Cognitive Function

 This is not the first time Efrati has experimented with hyperbaric oxygen therapy (HBOT).
-Earlier this year he published research which showed that HBOT can significantly enhance the cognitive performance of healthy older adults.
+Earlier this year he published research that showed that HBOT can significantly enhance the cognitive performance of healthy older adults.
+Specifically, the main areas of improvement were attention, information processing speed, executive function, and global cognitive function.
+All of these typically decline with human aging.

 Efrati explained that cognitive and functional decline as a result of aging has become a major concern in the Western world.
-For this reason, a lot of research has gone into improving the cognitive performance of the normal aging population.
+For this reason, a lot of research has been done to improve the cognitive performance of the normal aging population.
+“In our study, for the first time in humans, we have found an effective and safe medical intervention that can address this unwanted consequence of our age-related deterioration,” he said [9].

 How Can You Lengthen Your Telomeres?